-Disclosure Statement Operating Principles for Impact Management
+Disclosure Statement: Third Annual Update Operating Principles for Impact Management

-International Finance Corporation October 4th, 2019
+International Finance Corporation October 28, 2022

-The International Finance Corporation (IFC) is a founding signatory to the Operating Principles for Impact Management (the Principles).
-The Principles provide a reference point against which the impact management systems of funds and institutions may be assessed.
+The International Finance Corporation (IFC) is a founding signatory to the Operating Principles for Impact Management (the Impact Principles).
+The Impact Principles provide a reference point against which the impact management systems of funds and institutions may be assessed.
 They draw on emerging best practices from a range of asset managers, asset owners, asset allocators, and development finance institutions.

-This Disclosure Statement affirms that IFC's core/client business, including (a) impact management systems; (b) policies and practices; and (c) investment services (including debt, equity, trade and supply chain finance, asset management, syndications, derivatives and structured finance, and blended finance instruments) are managed in alignment with the Principles.
-Total assets under management in alignment with the Principles is US\$82,790 million as of June 30, 2019.
+This Disclosure Statement affirms that IFC's core/client business, including (a) impact management systems; (b) policies and practices; and (c) investment services (including debt, equity, trade and supply chain finance, asset management, syndications, derivatives and structured finance, and blended finance instruments) are managed in alignment with the Impact Principles.
+Total assets under management in alignment with the Impact Principles is US\$85,653 million1 as of June 30, 2022.23